 In the 2011 Legislative Session, the Arkansas Legislature passed Act 196, An Act To Provide Health Insurance Coverage for Autism Spectrum Disorders.
 This law, which took effect in January 2012, requires group health insurance plans to cover services for autism diagnosis and treatment.
 Your health insurance plan may be affected by this law.
-To find out more about autism insurance coverage in Arkansas, read this news release from the Arkansas Insurance Department.

 Insurance policies purchased on the Arkansas Health Insurance Marketplace Exchange (created by the Affordable Care Act) and new individual policies sold outside of the exchange are also subject to Act 196 of 2011 and must provide coverage for autism treatment and diagnosis.

 There are several different Medicaid programs an individual with autism might be eligible for: